Prostate Cancer Screening

 PSA testing is typically the first step in screening for prostate cancer, however the PSA screening by itself does not indicate if cancer is present.

 To increase the efficacy of PSA interpretation, at HALO Dx we use PSA Density instead.
 PSA levels are higher in men with larger prostate glands.
 The PSA density (PSAD) adjusts for that.
-The doctor measures the volume (size) of the prostate gland with an ultrasound and divides the PSA number by the prostate volume.
+The doctor measures the volume (size) of the prostate gland and divides the PSA number by the prostate volume.

 Where Can I Get PSA Testing?